aaccioly-coding-challenges/citibank-interview-2023/README.md

 # Citibank coding challenge

-This is a solution for a coding challenge that I've completed for Citibank while interviewing for the role of Architecture Lead.
+This repository presents the solution I developed for the Citibank coding challenge.
+I completed this challenge on 22 June 2023, as part of my interview for the role of Architecture Lead.

 ## Requirement